James Russell Lowell,

 How to identify (and then quantify) who are the Lonely?
 This is no easy task because Loneliness is a completely subjective state (not to mention that it can also fluctuate in time).

-The numbers, despite being obviously not very precise, seem to disprove most preconceptions about what Loneliness is (just as an example: despite media claims to the contrary, Loneliness does not seem to be rising in modern societies).
+The numbers, despite being not very precise, seem to disprove most preconceptions about what Loneliness is (just as an example: despite media claims to the contrary, Loneliness does not seem to be rising in modern societies).

 This chapter opens with the following quote (by David Foster Wallace):